 The cost of sales incurred consists of the salary of employees working on these projects (tracked by the timesheets they fill).
 For the development of a be-spoke software solution based on a fixed fee, the gross margin can fluctuate depending on the fee that was negotiated and also the ability to deliver the project as per planned.
-Typically, the gross margin has been in the range of 10% to 20%.
-For time and material contracts, the gross margin is based on the mark-up for each resource, range from 30% to 50% for resources based in Malaysia and Indonesia after the Corporation had revised the man-hour charge out rates from January 1, 2020 to be in line with market rates.
+The gross margin has been in the range of 10% to 20%.
+For time and material contracts, the gross margin is based on the mark-up for each resource, range from 30% to 50% for resources based in Malaysia and Indonesia.